MelanieRogoff/functional-testing-otus-interview/README.md

 # functional-testing-otus-interview

-#FUNCTIONAL TEST - OTUS INTERVIEW
+# FUNCTIONAL TEST - OTUS INTERVIEW
  - Suite of functional tests utilizing JavaScript and Selenium.

  - Creates and runs automated tests for various situations and areas of the Otus app per coding challenge instructions.

-# FOR INSTALLATION (WORKS FOR CHROME AND FIREFOX ONLY):
+# FOR INSTALLATION (CHROME & FIREFOX ONLY):

 - Install ChromeDriver with Google Chrome Version 85.0.4183.83 (http://chromedriver.storage.googleapis.com/index.html?path=85.0.4183.83/)